-Things to do in Hanoi
+ToggleThe Best Things to do in Hanoi (From Our First Hand Visits)

-1. Walk Around Hoan Kiem Lake
+Walk Around Hoan Kiem Lake

-Walking around Hoan Kiem Lake, a natural freshwater lake in the heart of the city is without a doubt one of the best things to do in Hanoi.
-It’s also known as Luc Thuy Lake (Emerald Lake) due to its year-round green color.
-The lake is at the intersect between numerous popular streets in the Old Quarter which you’ll no doubt spend quite a lot of time exploring.
+It’s set in the heart of the Old Quarter and is also known as Luc Thuy Lake (Emerald Lake) due to its year-round green color.
+The lake sits the intersection between numerous popular streets in the Old Quarter which means it’s pretty recurrent in a lot of your time around this area.

-We loved our time here – Hoan Kiem Lake can give you a sense of peace amongst an otherwise busy city and you can expect to see Tai Chi sessions, performance artists and families simply enjoying their time.
+Hoan Kiem Lake can give you a sense of peace amongst an otherwise busy city and you can expect to see Tai Chi sessions, performance artists and families simply enjoying their time.

 There are also lots of exceptional restaurants nearby, shopping centers and weekend activities, so it’s always busy.
 It’s easy to reach Hoan Kiem Lake by foot from most hotels in the Old Quarter and by bike, taxi etc from other areas.